windcloudaustralia/windcloud-Places/README.md

 # Wind Cloud Australia - Places App

-Welcome to the official GitHub repo owned and operated by Wind Cloud Australia for our iOS/iPadOS/macOS app!
+Welcome to the official GitHub repo owned and operated by Wind Cloud Australia for our iOS/iPadOS/macOS app, Places!
+The purpose of Places is to provide detail about each location.
+It will provide everything one wants to know about one location, and has a very nice map interface.

 We aim to provide hyper-local, accurate and real-time weather information, using our ever-expanding network of sensors.

 Do you want to be apart of our TestFlight Team for our app?
 If so, email us [here](mailto:hello@windcloud.com.au)!
 You will get early access to the future of the WindCloud mobile and desktop apps, and your contribution will be vital to eradicate bugs as soon as possible.